Adobe-Marketing-Cloud/aep-sdks-documentation/resources/building-mobile-extensions/event-listeners.md

 ### **Android**

 Event listeners in Android are registered using the `registerEventListener` method of the `ExtensionApi` interface.
 You can access this interface by using the `getApi` method in `Extension`.
-This example show registering the listener from your extension contructor.
+The following example shows how to register the listener from your extension constructor.

 ```java
 import com.adobe.marketing.mobile.Extension;